 9. Helping Affiliates Succeed

 Besides building an awesome affiliate system and dashboard, we truly want affiliates to succeed.
 There really is no limit on the amount of money they can make.
 It’s completely free for anyone to join.
 Sign up here.

 Note: We do approve affiliate accounts manually, just to ensure sites abide by our affiliate terms.

 The marketing team at Kinsta, along with our affiliate manager, are here to help.
-We happy to provide tips and strategies on ways to take promotions to the next level.
+We happy to provide affiliate marketing tips and affiliate sales tips on ways to take promotions to the next level.
 In fact, we are working on producing additional content on our blog designed specifically for affiliate marketers, and ways to boost earnings.

 Our current implementation has proven to be a lot more stable, light years faster, and a better experience for our affiliates and admins alike.
 It laid down a solid foundation based on which we can build a fantastic product and program.

 One great benefit is that we can now focus more on user-facing improvements.
 We’ve added more charts, URL tracking and more in the couple of months after release.
 We plan on improving the user experience even further and giving tools to our affiliates which enable them to earn more.